troymessina/PhysicsArtOfModeling/08PotentialECons.md

 ```{math}
 \vec F(x,y,z) =0\hat x + 0\hat y -mg \hat z
 ```
 conservative?
-Note that we have defined the $z$ axis to be vertical and positive upwards.}
+Note that we have defined the $z$ axis to be vertical and positive upwards.
 :::{note} Solutions
 :class: dropdown
 The force is expected to be conservative since it is constant in magnitude and direction.
 We can verify this using the conditions in [](#eq:potentialecons:conservative):